andydoro/IMA76700-MEDP34900_Spring2018/README.md

 ### MIDTERM PROJECT

-* Make an interactive system that can keep a user engaged with your system.
+* Make an interactive system that can keep a user engaged with your system
 * The midterm project will be worked on in pairs assigned by the instructor
+* Must be functional

 ### FINAL PROJECT